GafferHQ/gaffer/doc/source/GettingStarted/SettingUpGafferCommand/index.md

 You can now execute `gaffer` as a command from any directory in the terminal.

+## Setting up the "gaffer" command in Windows ##

+To set up the `gaffer` command in Windows:

+1. Right click on the Start menu and click on __System__.

+2. In the "Settings" window, click on __Advanced System Settings__.

+3. In the "System Properties" window, click on __Environment Variables__.

+4. The "Environment Variables" window contains two sections, one for the current user's environment variables and the other for system environment variables, which apply to all users.
+In the appropriate section, select the `Path` entry and click __Edit...__

+5. In the "Edit environment variable" window, click __New__ and specify the path to the Gaffer install's `bin` directory.

+    - `C:\software\gaffer-!GAFFER_VERSION!-windows\bin`

+6. Click __Ok__ to apply the edit, and __Ok__ again to dismiss the "Edit environment variable" window.

+7. In a new Command Prompt window, test that the `PATH` variable has been updated:

+    ```powershell
+    C:\Users\user> echo %PATH%
+    # C:\Windows\system32;C:\software\gaffer-!GAFFER_VERSION!-windows\bin
+    ```

+> Note :
+> Depending on your system configuration, the beginning of your `PATH` variable might not appear exactly as above.
+What's important is whether `C:\software\gaffer-!GAFFER_VERSION!-windows\bin` appears.

+You can now execute `gaffer` as a command from any directory in the command prompt.

 ## Setting up the "gaffer" command in macOS ##

 The default terminal in macOS is bash, so you will need to add to the `PATH` variable in the bash user config.